andypern/iggy/workshop/iggy101/prereqs/windows_prereqs.md

 ## Getting Python installed

 1. Grab the anaconda installer for python 2.7: http://repo.continuum.io/archive/Anaconda2-4.1.1-Windows-x86_64.exe
+2. Select `All users (requires admin privileges)` .
+If you do not have admin privileges, choose the `Just Me` option, however you will need to adjust some folder paths in later instructions.

-2. Take all defaults.
-Make sure on the 'Advanced Installation Options' page you leave both boxes Checked as shown below:
+3. Make sure on the 'Advanced Installation Options' page you leave both boxes Checked as shown below:

 	![image](../pics/win_anaconda_install_opts.png)